cubing/unofficial.cubing.net/README.md

 …
 ```

+The rounds for a competition are stored in JSON files like [this](https://github.com/cubing/unofficial.cubing.net/blob/9dd479776e5cf6fd24f91ec9da83c070819bba46/data/competitions/CubingUSANationals2023/competition-info.json).

 Feel free to send a pull request or [file an issue](https://github.com/cubing/unofficial.cubing.net/issues) with data that can be converted into this format.

+## Project maintenance

+### Accepting contributions

+1. If the data is not in pull request format, create a pull request matching the format of other competitions.
+2. If you or the contributor were not directly involved in organizing the relevant competition results, verify with someone who was.
+3. Ensure there is a `competition-info.json` file and a `.csv` file corresponding to each described round.
+4. Check that CI is passing.
+For example, you can see that `make build` was able o generate all the competitions [here](https://github.com/cubing/unofficial.cubing.net/actions/runs/5767948616/job/15638362770).
+5. Approve the pull request, merge it, and ask Lucas to deploy (until we can [deploy from CI](https://github.com/cubing/unofficial.cubing.net/issues/7)).

 ### Adding a competition using the commandline